goby-lang/goby/README.md

     - nil (has this type internally but parser hasn't support yet)
     - Hash
     - Array
-    - **Not** support symbols.
-Since string is already immutable, supporting symbols is not that necessary.
 - Flow control
     - If statement
     - while statement